MihawkSolos/Electronics-Online-Store-Project/README.md

     would lead to that parts inventory being lower than its minimum inventory.

-I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
+I.  Added two unit tests to check for maximum/ minimum inventory on PartTest.java file in the test package, lines 160-178.
+Both units test for both partIn and
+    partOut.

 J.  Remove the class files for any unused validators in order to clean your code.